v-research/lastchat/README.md

 ![image](https://user-images.githubusercontent.com/14936492/234995560-2c621d6b-34ad-40da-bc32-25cbfca86028.png)

 But:
-- [BUG#1] we have a problem: **if you try to use multiple netcat clients** to communicate with listene on the TCP port 4444.
+- [BUG#1] we have a problem: **if you try to use multiple netcat clients** to communicate with the listener on the TCP port 4444.
 Try to open another nc client and the messages won't be displayed on the server.
 You can inspect what is happening with Wireshark.
 2. [BUG#2] We have another problem: when the client is closed (e.g., by pressing `Ctrl+d`) the server shuts down.